LGBTQ culture in Nashville

+LGBT-friendly local resources

+Some longstanding resources include the Nashville Association of Professional People (NAPP) in 1998 and Diversity Builder, Inc. a local resource organization for referrals and LGBTQIA+ training company.
+NAPP later evolved into the TN Pride Chamber and a member of the National LGBT Chamber of Commerce in 2007.
+See Certified LGBT Business Enterprise below.

-LGBT Friendliness
+LGBT friendliness

 Each year, since 2012, The Human Rights Campaign rates cities based on five attributes that a city may or may not have, non-discrimination laws, the municipality as an employer, municipal services, law enforcement, and the city leadership's public position on LGBTQ equality.
 In 2019, they rated 506 cities, Nashville being one of them.
 Nashville scored higher than average (60 points out of 100), with 70 points out of 100.
 The city ranked the highest out of the eight cities that were ranked in Tennessee, which included Chattanooga, Clarksville, Franklin, Johnson City, Knoxville, Memphis, Murfreesboro, and Nashville.

-LGBT Friendly Areas
+LGBT friendly areas

 As a result of the partnership between OkCupid and Trulia in 2017 cities across the United States were given a "Pride Score" that determined the most LGBT friendly communities on a point-based scale.
 The highest Pride Score in Nashville was given to zip code 37206, an area that largely consists of East Nashville.

 Along with East Nashville, Church Street is commonly known as "the center of gay life in Nashville."
 2nd/4th Avenues are also considered LGBT friendly parts of Nashville.

-LGBT Friendly Businesses
+LGBT friendly businesses

 Cafe Coco

 Cafe Coco is 24-hour LGBT friendly cafe that serves a varied menu, including coffee, beer, sandwiches, pizza, pasta, and desserts.